Major Miller Promoted to Lieutenant Colonel

 |0

-This work, Major Miller Promoted to Lieutenant Colonel [Image 3 of 3], by SSgt William Downs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Major Miller Promoted to Lieutenant Colonel, by SSgt William Downs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.